dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Commands.md

 	- -e : can be used for completing printing URL when extracting a hidden file or directory
 	- -o : save the output to a filename (you'll have to describe it)
 - nc (netcap)
-	- nc -lv 6969 (will start listening on port 6969 and will show you traffic)
+	- nc -lvnp 6969 (will start listening on port 6969 and will show you traffic)
 - curl
 	- Transfers data to or from a server
+- which <function/package name>
+	- will show you if the package is installed on the machine or not (ie, which python3 > if it returns /usr/bin/python3 then python3 is installed)

 zsh (z Shell) (/bin/zsh (providing it's there) will change $SHELL on the fly, zsh is cool) *remember that some commands will require you to do a sudo*